mssandeepkamath/vm-iaas-wizard/README.md

-# Minimal-IaaS-Manager
+# VM-IaaS-Wizard

-Minimal-IaaS-Manager is a versatile Infrastructure as a Service (IaaS) platform, built using Go (Golang), designed to empower users to create, manage, and interact with virtual machines across different platforms.
+VM-IaaS-Wizard is a versatile Infrastructure as a Service (IaaS) platform, built using Go (Golang), designed to empower users to create, manage, and interact with virtual machines across different platforms.
 This platform provides a command-line interface (CLI) for streamlined virtual machine management.

 ## Table of Contents